hyperjumptech/grule-rule-engine/docs/Function_en.md

 ### Important Thing you must know about Custom Function in Grule

-When you make your own function to be called from rule engine, you need to know the following rules.
+When you make your own function to be called from the rule engine, you need to know the following rules.

 1. The function must be visible.
-Public function convention should start with capital letter.
-Private functions cant be executed.
+The convention for public functions should start with a capital letter.
+Private functions cannot be executed.
 2. The function must only return 1 type.
-Returning multiple variable from function are not acceptable, the rule execution will fail if there are multiple return variable.
+Returning multiple variables from a function is not supported, the rule execution will fail if there are multiple return variables.
-3. The way number literal were treated in Grule's DRL is; **decimal** will always taken as `int64` and **real** as `float64`, thus always consider to define your function argument and returns between `int64` and `float64` when your function works with numbers.
+3. The way number literals are treated in Grule's DRL is such that a **decimal** will always be taken as an `int64` type and a **real** as `float64`, thus always consider to define your function arguments and returns from the types `int64` and `float64` when you work with numbers.